Why apply for a 40e permit?

 In the field you need to prospect only within the 40e permit area.
 By marking out the boundary in the Trilobite app you can check at any time that your current location (the blue circle) is within the 40e permit area.
 You can either mark the corners (simplest option) or mark out a ‘trail’ around the boundary – read the next 2 sections for details.

-Mark the corners of your permit boundary (simplest)
+Mark the corners of your permit boundary (simple)

-Mark a ‘trail’ along your permit boundary (alternative to marking the corners)
+Mark a ‘trail’ along your permit boundary (advanced)

-Convert the coordinates for each corner to decimal degrees using the conversion web page below.
-Leave the seconds value blank.
+- convert the coordinates for each corner to decimal degrees using the conversion page below.
+Leave the ‘seconds’ value blank.

 https://www.fcc.gov/media/radio/dms-decimal

-• on a PC, download and open the 40e_permits.csv file – click here
+(You might want to write down each longitude-latitude pair on a piece of paper) - on a PC, download and open the 40e_permits.csv template – click here

-• replace the coordinates in the .csv file with the coordinates of your permit
+- replace the coordinates in the 40e_permits.csv file with the coordinates of your permit

-• save the .csv file, and email it to yourself
+- save the 40e_permits.csv file, and email it to yourself

-• on your phone/tablet, open the email, tap on the .csv file, and then choose to open it with the Trilobite app ()
+- on your phone/tablet, open the email, tap on the 40e_permits.csv file, and then choose to open it with the Trilobite app ()

 Advising the explorer and DMIRS of gold finds